 - When paging through search results, each page load refreshes the search results.
 If your search query includes the current date, search results may change as you change pages.

-- The Code42 app on each user device is configured to send file events to the Code42 cloud every five minutes.
+- The Code42 agent on each user device is configured to send file events to the Code42 cloud every five minutes.
 This has several implications for search results:

 - If a file is modified more than once during the five-minute window, the search results only display a single modification event.